vkz/ometa-racket/README.md

   (char (seq* (bind c (apply anything))
               (->? (char? c))
               (-> c)))
-  (char-range x y
+  ;; why bake character-classes into a language when ;; its so expressive that adding them is trivial (char-range x y
               (seq* (bind c (apply anything))
                     (->? (and (char? c)